 ETM classes can offer a wide variety of different themes, intensities and workout durations.
 If your schedule allows, you could pick multiple classes throughout the week to tick different requirements.
 Many people find classes a fun and sociable way to get their exercise, without the intimidation of the gym floor or being left to fend for themselves.
 If you want to give classes a go, make sure to book your slot early.
 We also suggest you introduce yourself to the instructor and explain it’s your first time – they will partner you up or put you with a group of more experienced users to help you out.

-Most boot camps are outdoor based classes with a hardcore or even a military theme.
+Most boot camps are outdoor-based classes with hardcore or even a military theme.
 Because they are outdoor-based, the equipment is limited to either bodyweight or what few pieces can be brought to the venue.
 Most boot camps will usually be smaller in number than an ETM class, but that is not a requirement.
 As most are held outdoors, you are at the mercy of the elements, whether it’s wind, rain or shine.
-Most sessions are not planned to music, so the class itself is usually circuit-based.
+Most sessions are not planned for music, so the class itself is usually circuit-based.

 The challenge and character building

 You might enjoy boot camps more than ETM if you like them to be more challenging.
 Especially with the outdoor element, it can help build that mental fortitude and resilience which is needed to keep on track to achieve your goals.